apjanke/ronn-ng/doc-project/Developer-Guide.md

 ## Release checklist

 * Update the version in files
-  * ronn-ng.gemspec (update the release date, too)
+  * `ronn-ng.gemspec` (update the release date there, too)
   * `lib/ronn.rb`
-* Update `CHANGES` with the release date
+* Update `CHANGELOG.md` with the release date
 * Regenerate the man pages with `bundle exec rake man`
 * Run the tests one last time! `bundle exec rake test`
 * Commit the updated files
 * Tag the release: `git tag vX.Y.Z`
 * `git push --tags`
 * Create the Release on GitHub Releases
-* Build and deploy the gem to RubyGems
+* Build and publish the gem to RubyGems
   * `gem build ronn-ng.gemspec`
   * `gem push ronn-ng-<version>.gem`
-* TODO: Announce the release somewhere
+* TBD: Announce the release somewhere

+TODO: Add instructions for prerelease/beta releases.

 After the release, start development on the next release:

 * Update the version in files
-  * ronn-ng.gemspec
+  * `ronn-ng.gemspec`
   * `lib/ronn.rb`
-* Update `CHANGES` with a new section for the next release
+* Update `CHANGELOG.md` with a new "unreleased" section for the new work
-* Regenerate the man pages again: `rake man`
+* Regenerate the man pages again
+  * `bundle exec rake man`
 * Commit and push
+  * Use commit message like "open development for next release"

 ## Setting up your dev environment